Educator Subjects and Roles

 Subject Head: Ms Sjaene van Wyk

-Ms Hannah Davids, Ms Saadiqa Haywood, Mrs Marie-Rose Payne, Ms Amy Wilkinson
+Ms Hannah Davids, Ms Saadiqa Haywood, Mrs Marie-Rose Payne, Ms Amy Wilkinson, Ms Thandulwazi Sibeko

 Geography